ldoubleuz/placecosby/README.txt

-Placecosby is a service that generates pictures of Bill Cosby for use as placeholders.
+Placecosby is a service that generates custom-sized placeholder pictures of Bill Cosby. :D

 Inspired by placekitten and placecage.